 Update the capital project planning and budgeting processes to account for anticipated effects of climate change hazards on County capital investments, including buildings and infrastructure, by integrating either the Contra Costa County Vulnerability Assessment or the best-available climate science data related to impacts, risks, sensitivities, adaptive capacities, and vulnerabilities.
-FLOOD HAZARDS AND SEA-LEVEL RISE Flood Hazards Flooding occurs when the natural and built systems that normally contain water are overwhelmed or fail.
+See the Land Use Element for additional policies and actions related to development in hazard areas.
+FLOOD HAZARDS AND SEA LEVEL RISE Flood Hazards Flooding occurs when the natural and built systems that normally contain water are overwhelmed or fail.
 Floods can be caused by heavy or prolonged rainfall, clogged drainage infrastructure, and in rare instances, a break in a dam, levee, water pipe, or water tank.
 The water can build up and wash into normally dry areas and cause significant harm to buildings, people, and habitats.
 Construction of impervious surfaces (e.g., buildings and pavement) and reclamation of Delta land dating back over a century has reduced natural stormwater absorption, increasing flooding potential.

 The Federal Emergency Management Agency (FEMA), California Department of Water Resources (DWR), and United States Army Corps of Engineers (USACE) map areas at risk of inundation from a 100-year flood, which has a 1 percent chance of occurring in any year, and a 500-year flood, where the risk of flooding is 0.2 percent annually, as shown in Figure HS-2.
 These areas are primarily located in northern and eastern Contra Costa County and along creeks throughout the county.
-They are mostly along what FEMA designates as a "regulatory floodway," which refers to the channel of a watercourse..
+They are mostly along what FEMA designates as a "regulatory floodway," which refers to the channel of a watercourse.
+Climate change will likely enlarge the area of the county that is at risk of flooding.
+Further changes to these flood zones are likely as land use patterns shift and improvements are made to flood-control systems and channels.
+In Figure HS-3, these flood hazard zones are overlaid with existing development to illustrate how existing land uses are at risk of flooding.